nephila/djangocms-page-meta/docs/autodoc.rst

 .. warning::

-    While functions in this module can be used in code to work with the tags, they are by no means to be considered as a stable API, so they may change in future release.
+    While functions in this module can be used in code to work with the data, they are by no means to be considered as a stable API, so they may change in future release.